foliojs/pdfkit/docs/forms.md

 ### Text Field Formatting

-When needing to format the text value of a Widget Annotation, the following `options` are available.
+When needing to format the text value of a Form Annotation, the following `options` are available.
 This will cause predefined document JavaScript actions to automatically format the text.
-Refer to the section on **Formatting scripts** in the Acrobat SDK documentation for the [Acrobat Forms Plugin](https://help.adobe.com/en_US/acrobat/acrobat_dc_sdk/2015/HTMLHelp/#t=Acro12_MasterBook%2FIAC_API_FormsIntro%2FMethods1.htm) for more information.
+Refer to the section _Formatting scripts_ in [Acrobat Forms Plugin](https://help.adobe.com/en_US/acrobat/acrobat_dc_sdk/2015/HTMLHelp/#t=Acro12_MasterBook%2FIAC_API_FormsIntro%2FMethods1.htm) of the Acrobat SDK documentation for more information.

 Add a format dictionary to `options`.
-The dictionary will contain a type and optional additional formatting.
+The dictionary must contain a `type` attribute.

 - `format` - generic object
 - `format.type` - value must be one of `date`, `time`, `percent`, `number`, `zip`, `zipPlus4`, `phone` or `ssn`.

-The types `date`, `time`, `percent` and `number` have additional formatting.
+When `type` is `date`, `time`, `percent` or `number` the format dictionary must contain additional parameters as described below.

 #### Date format